Master of Science in Nursing

 - Accelerated programs with concentrations in Leadership in Nursing Education and Leadership in Nursing Administration for BSN prepared nurses on campus, at area hospitals, and higher education centers in the State.

-- Join your peers in a cohort that meets to study together once a week on the same day, at the same time and at the same cost throughout the program.
+- Join your peers in a cohort that meets to study together once a week on the same day, at the same time throughout the program.

 To be considered for admission to the Master of Science in Nursing graduate program at Notre Dame, a new applicant must submit the following: